Postgraduate Diploma in Chinese Herbal Medicine

 On completion of the Chinese Herbal Medicine examinations, successful candidates will be awarded the qualification of Diploma in Chinese Herbal Medicine and receive the corresponding certification, and will be entitled to use the designatory letters Dip.CHM.
 They will also be able to use the title Practitioner of Chinese Herbal Medicine on a Business Card.

-In addition they may apply for membership of the Professional Register of Chinese Herbal Medicine (PRCHM), a sister organisation of the PRTCM.
+In addition they may apply for membership of the Professional Register of Chinese Herbal Medicine (PRCHM), part of the PRTCM.
 Members of the PRTCM who hold a Diploma in CHM from the ICTCM are NOT charged an additional membership fee for their membership of the PRCHM.
-On graduation from the Diploma programme those who are members of the Professional Register of TCM will, then, also have insurance cover for their practice of CHM.

 The course has been designed to meet the curriculum standards set out by the European Herbal and Traditional Medicine Practitioners Association (EHTPA), and to meet the requirements for entry to :